+Each State party under review shall provide the responses to the self-assessment questionnaire[directly (United States)(Italy)(Switzerland)] [upon request – then reject addition from U.S. (Iraq)(Namibia)(Colombia)] to the reviewing States parties[with the assistance of the Secretariat (Nigeria)] [and the Secretariat (Canada)][through the secure module of SHERLOC established in line with paragraph 18 (Japan)].(United States)(Italy)(Switzerland)[delete paragraph 17(Norway)(Mexico)(France)][original version (Iran) (South Africa) (Iraq) (Russia) (Namibia) (Colombia)]

-Each State party under review shall provide the responses to the self-assessment questionnaire to the reviewing States parties through the Secretariat.
+[17alt.
+Each State party under review shall provide the [replace “provide the” with “transmit its”(Italy)(Germany)(Romania)] responses to the self-assessment questionnaire to the reviewing States parties with the assistance of the Secretariat when necessary (Egypt)(Italy)(Algeria)(Argentina)][and upon request (Colombia)(Iraq)(Algeria)(Argentina)]

-The self-assessment questionnaire shall be available on the knowledge management portal known as Sharing Electronic Resources and Laws on Crime (SHERLOC).
+The [completed (Norway)(Mexico)(France)(United States)][reject (Egypt)] self-assessment questionnaire shall be [made (Norway)(United States)(Mexico)(France)] [reject (Egypt)] available on the knowledge management portal known as Sharing Electronic Resources and Laws on Crime (SHERLOC) [by the State under review (Norway) (United States)(Mexico)(France)] [reject (Egypt)].
 A new secure module shall be developed as a further component of SHERLOC to host the questionnaires and responses thereto, which shall ensure the full confidentiality of all data submitted by States parties.
-The module shall include a secure written communications platform for the ensuing dialogue between the State party under review and the reviewing States parties, and archive capabilities.
+The module shall include a secure written communications platform for the ensuing dialogue between the State party under review and the reviewing States parties, and archive capabilities. [original version (Iran)(South Africa)(Russia)(Namibia)]

-When responding to the self-assessment questionnaire, States parties may also refer to information provided in the context of other relevant review mechanisms to which they are Parties, including the mechanism for the review of the implementation of the United Nations Convention against Corruption.
-States parties shall bear in mind any update since previous submissions are appropriately reflected in the responses.The State party under review isd encouraged to prepare its responses to the self-assessment questionnaire through broad consultations at the national level with all relevant stakeholders, including where appropriate, academia, the private sector, individuals and groups outside the public sector, taking into consideration the specificities of the Convention and the Protocols thereto.
+When responding to the self-assessment questionnaire, States parties may also refer to information provided[in other reviews under this mechanism and in the context of other (Norway)] relevant review mechanisms to which they are Parties, including the mechanism for the review of the implementation of the United Nations Convention against Corruption.
+States parties shall bear in mind any update since previous submissions are appropriately reflected in the responses.[ Provisions of the UNTOC that apply to the protocols, mutatis mutandis, will be reviewed under the UNTOC only, which review shall include addressing whether the provisions applies as well to the offenses in the protocols.

+Where a party has already been reviewed for substantially similar provisions in the UNCAC, the party may elect not to be reviewed again on those substantive provisions but may be reviewed based on information provided subsequent to the UNCAC review, building on the conclusions and recommendation of the UNCAC review augmented by additional information from the party under review updating the information, as necessary, and addressing the specifics of applying the provision under review to the offenses enumerated in UNTOC not also included in UNCAC, as well as the offenses included in the protocols.(United States)][retain original text(Egypt)]

+The State party under review is [strongly (Australia)(Switzerland)(United States)] encouraged to prepare its responses to the self-assessment questionnaire through broad consultations at the national level with all relevant stakeholders, including where appropriate, academia, the private sector, [public sector (Algeria)] individuals and groups outside the public sector, taking into consideration the specificities of the Convention and the Protocols thereto. [original version (Egypt)(Russia)(Iran)(Nigeria)(Singapore)(China)(South Africa)(Indonesia)]

 The Secretariat shall be responsible for adjusting and maintaining SHERLOC to serve as the user-friendly database for collecting and disseminating information on the review mechanism.

+[21bis.
+Governmental experts from reviewing States may consider open-source information when conducting a country review (Norway)(United States)(Switzerland)(Israel)] [delete (Egypt)(Pakistan)(Turkey)(South Africa)(Viet Nam) (Algeria) (Iraq) (Singapore) (Russia) (China)(Nigeria)(Indonesia)(Iran)]

 D. Conduct of the country review